nus-cs2103-AY1718S1/addressbook-level4/collated/main/junming403.md

     public XmlAdaptedRemark() {}

     /**
-     * Converts a given Lecturer into this class for JAXB use.
+     * Converts a given Remark into this class for JAXB use.
      *
      * @param source future changes to this will not affect the created */